Distributed ledger technology and its regulation

 A pilot regime on DLT for market infrastructures

-The pilot regime also provides a new, non-traditional type of market infrastructure, the DLT trading and settlement systems, which will combine both the DLT multilateral trading facility, and the services provided by the DLT settlement system.
+The pilot regime also provides a new, non-traditional type of market infrastructure, the DLT trading and settlement systems, which will combine both the DLT multilateral trading facility and the services provided by the DLT settlement system.
 The DLT trading and settlement systems must be either a DLT multilateral trading facility organised by an investment firm or a market operator authorised to organise and maintain the DLT trading and settlement systems or a DLT settlement system maintained by the central securities depository authorised to maintain the DLT trading and settlement systems.

 News